-Google Drive for Windows brings a new feature to Google Drive – Offline access along with some bug fixes.
+Google Drive for Windows brings a useful feature to Google Drive – Offline access along with some bug fixes.
 As you might have guessed, the feature allows offline access to Google Documents from the Google Drive website.
-However, there are 2 pre-requisites,
+However, there are two pre-requisites:

 - You should be running Chrome browser